-Eligibility criteria for industrial partners collaborating on a DTP CASE-conversion are much the same as ICASE, but greater flexibility is permitted.
+Eligibility criteria for industrial partners collaborating on a DTP CASE-conversion are much the same as ICASE, but more flexibility is permitted.
 Organisations should have clear links to the UK, ideally having a UK-based research capability or commercial production capability, but links may take other forms such as having a large supply-chain infrastructure in the UK.
 Organisations must have the capacity to host the student for placements, and this may be overseas.
 The DTP-holding university will make the decision on whether or not to collaborate.

 In order to be counted as a full DTP CASE-conversion:

-Students supported this way are still funded through the DTP and as such should be reported as a Standard Research Student (DTP), in addition institutions are responsible for maintaining off line records to provide to EPSRC upon request.
+Students supported this way are still funded through the DTP and as such should be reported as a Standard Research Student (DTP).
+In addition, institutions are responsible for maintaining off-line records to provide to EPSRC upon request.

 Projects may be initiated by the university or by the industry partner, but should be developed in collaboration, and with the doctoral student in mind.

 Where it is not possible to support a full CASE conversion, EPSRC continues to encourage collaboration between universities and companies and within the flexibility of the DTP mechanism.
 An industrial partner can provide support to make up the studentship minimum award (subject to TGC 4).